hth313/OS4/doc/functions.rst

 .. index:: functions; internal representation

-Finally we will take a look at the ways that are used to represent the function internally.
+Finally we will take a look at the ways that are used to represent the functions internally.
 This is probably not anything you normally need to bother so much about, but in some situations it can be good to know.
-It also gives an improved understanding for how it works.
+It also gives further understanding for how it works.

 By address
 ----------